Vafilor/Anox/server/README.md

 # Anox Server

 The backend of the Anox, written in Django.
-Mostly a JSON API.
+Mostly a JSON API using (Django REST framework)[https://www.django-rest-framework.org/]

 # Getting started